The Best Things To Do in Pisa, Italy by JetSettingFools.com

 Exterior view of the Chiesa di Santa Caterina d’Alessandria, Pisa, Italy

-Built in the second half of the 13th century, the Santa Caterina d’Alessandria Church in Pisa is a quaint church that is tucked along a spacious city park.
+Built in the second half of the 13th century, the Santa Caterina d’Alessandria in Pisa is a quaint church that is tucked along a spacious city park.

-The ornate and bright façade – built in the 14th century in the typical Pisan Romanesque style – is in stark contrast to the vast and dimly lit interior.
+The ornate and bright façade – built in the 14th century in the typical Pisan Romanesque style – is in stark contrast to the dimly lit interior.
 That said, it remains one of the interesting places to visit in Pisa due to the artworks that are housed inside.

 What's left of the Baths of Nero, Pisa, Italy

+Although little more than a shell of its former self, the ruins of the Baths of Nero are an intriguing archaeological site.
 With careful excavations and examinations, it has been determined that the baths date to the 1st century AD.
 The building was likely a sauna room, but little else is currently known about this historic Pisa site.

-#12 Porta a Lucca (Lucca City Gate)
+#12 Porta a Lucca

 View of the Lucca City Gate, Pisa, Italy

-The brick, arched gate was first built in 1157 and was the largest gate in the city, opening onto the road that connected Pisa to nearby Lucca.
-The gate was designed with lookout towers and enhanced with even more protective measures in the 1500s.
+Porta a Lucca (sometimes called Porta Parlascio) is an old city gate that sits just beyond the Nero Baths ruins.
+The brick, arched gate was built in 1157 and was the largest in the city, opening onto the road that connected Pisa to nearby Lucca.

 #13 Borgo Stretto Shopping Street